Carrollton, New York: History

 The town was first settled circa 1822.
-The Town of Carrollton was formed on March 9, 1842 from the town of Great Valley.
+The Town of Carrollton was formed on March 9, 1842, from the town of Great Valley.

 In 1877, the community of Limestone set itself off from the town by incorporating as a village.
 In 2011, this community reverted to being a hamlet within the town because voters agreed to dissolve the village in 2009.

 Geography

 According to the United States Census Bureau, the town has a total area of 109.66 km2, of which 109.55 km2 is land and 0.11 sqkm, or 0.14%, is water.

 The Allegheny River flows through the northern portion of the town, from southeast to northwest.
 Tunungwant Creek (also known as "Tuna Creek" for short) flows south to north through the middle of the town, joining with the Allegheny near Riverside Junction.
+Mount Irvine rises in the northwest part of the town.
 The south town line is the border of McKean County, Pennsylvania.

 The Southern Tier Expressway (combined Interstate 86 and New York State Route 17) cross the north part of the town, and U.S. Route 219 passes north-south through the town, joining New York State Route 417 north of the Allegheny River.